-MIFID I allows member states the discretion to choose whether or not to require firms to record telephone conversations and emails relating to client orders.12 In contrast, this recording obligation will become mandatory on firms under MiFID II.
+MIFID I allows member states the discretion to choose whether or not to require firms to record telephone conversations and emails relating to client orders.13 This recording obligation will become mandatory on firms under MiFID II.

 The rationale behind this change is based on CESR technical advice provided to the European Commission as part of the MiFID I review.
-This recommended that member states' discretion in relation to telephone and email recording should be removed.
+CESR recommended that member states' discretion in relation to telephone and email recording should be removed.
 The reasons given by CESR for imposing these requirements were to:

-- ensure there is evidence to resolve disputes between an investment firm and its clients over the terms of transactions; - assist with supervisory work in relation to conduct of business rules; and - help deter and detect market abuse and to facilitate enforcement in this area.13
+- ensure there is evidence to resolve disputes between an investment firm and its clients over the terms of transactions; - assist with supervisory work in relation to conduct of business rules; and - help deter and detect market abuse and to facilitate enforcement in this area.14

 On this basis, MiFID II will require firms to keep records of telephone calls and electronic communications.
-Specifically, article 16(7) of the MiFID II Directive requires that:
+Specifically, Article 16(7) of the MiFID II Directive requires that firms must keep records of telephone conversations or electronic communications relating to transactions when the firms: